5 things to do if your child gets coeliac disease

 5. Find the gluten-free alternatives

-There isn't always time to make your own gluten-free food so take a look at your child's favourite foods and see if there's a coeliac-friendly option.
-Gluten-free & vegan Cornettos are now sold at most supermarkets.
+If there isn't always time to make your own gluten-free food, take a look at your child's favourite treats and see if there's a coeliac-friendly option.
+Gluten-free & vegan Cornettos are now sold at most supermarkets (sometimes you'll need to hunt out the supermarket-own version).
 M&S do sweets with a GF symbol.
 Many flavours of Kettle Chips are naturally gluten-free.
 Have a trip round the supermarket with your children and invite them to be food detectives.
 Allow them (e.g.) a £5 credit to find gluten-free goodies of their choosing.
 Making it into a family activity may help your coeliac child feel closer to their siblings.

 Be reassured that things take time